29-Year-Old Pitcher – New York Yankees

 Dellin Betances Contract Information:

-Betances struck out one in a clean ninth to notch his 12th save of the season Tuesday against the Rays.
+Betances worked around a hit with one strikeout in a scoreless inning to earn his 16th save of the season Monday against the Mets.

 To instantly reveal our fantasy analysis of every player – including Dellin Betances – simply subscribe now.